ropensci/rix/README.md

 and even install old releases of R and R packages.
 With Nix, it is essentially possible to replace `{renv}` and Docker combined.
 If you need other tools or languages like Python or Julia, this can also be done easily.
-Nix is available for Linux, macOS and Windows.
+Nix is available for Linux, macOS and Windows (via WSL2).

 ## The Nix package manager